-Student centered learning is a hot topic in education these days.
-Educators often hear the mantra that students should own their learning, be intrinsically motivated and be curious, all while being well-behaved.
-When I was a new teacher I was curious about how student centered learning actually worked.
-My worst fear was to be in an out of control classroom, but I was also tired of lecturing.
+Student-centered learning is a hot topic in education these days.
+Educators often hear the mantra that students should own their learning, be intrinsically motivated and curious, all while being well-behaved.
+When I was a new teacher I was curious about how student-centered learning actually worked.
+My worst fear was to be in an out-of-control classroom, but I was also tired of lecturing.
 I knew there was a world to be discovered via technology, but how was I going to guide my students through that world?
-What do classrooms that foster student centered learning look like?
+What do classrooms that foster student-centered learning look like?
 How much does the teacher need to lecture?
 What is the appropriate amount of time to allocate for student enquiry?
 How do you manage a classroom where students must govern themselves?
 How do you assess that they are actually learning what they are supposed to?

-As much as I do not want to lecture I still have to dedicate at least 10 to 15 minutes of my lesson to introducing a new topic.
+As much as I do not want to lecture, I still have to dedicate at least 10 to 15 minutes of my lesson to introducing a new topic.
 They also get to answer any doubts they may have.
 This time is also important for forming relationships with your students.
-You’ll get an opportunity to see which students are the extroverts, introverts and who may work well together.
-So yes, that time is focused on content work, but also a chance for me to learn about who your students are.
+You’ll get an opportunity to see which students are the extroverts, introverts and who might work well together.
+So yes, that time is focused on content work, but also a chance to learn about who your students are.

 Students appreciate when adults trust them.
 However, not all situations are ideal and as adults we must sometimes intervene.
-When a group is having an issue they immediately go into defense mode, because they are afraid of punishment.
+When a group is having an issue they immediately go into defence-mode, because they are afraid of punishment.
 They immediately start blaming each other and get very tense.

 It’s important to calm them down and reassure them that they are not going to get in trouble for anything.
 That we are talking about an issue that needs to be solved.
 Students will instinctively tell YOU what the problem is when they are able to calmly tell the other person what the problem is.
 These are great opportunities for life lessons in teaching students how to communicate with someone during times of miscommunication.
 As long as students feel safe, they will let their guard down and open up emotionally.